Bronx Health REACH’s COVID-19 and Flu Vaccination Initiative aims to increase the number of people getting COVID-19 and flu vaccinations in the Bronx.

 Learn about other rare reactions.

-We know the vaccine is safe based on thirty years of research, the information gained from studies of 55,000 adults, 2,260 12-15 year olds and now 3,100 5-11 year olds in the US.
-The larger study of adults proved the vaccine can prevent COVID-19.
-The studies of children determined what is the lowest dose possible a child can get that will both protect them from COVID-19 while having the least side effects.
+We know the vaccine is safe based on thirty years of research on other coronaviruses, the information gained from studies of 55,000 adults, 2000+ 12-15 year olds and 3,100 5-11 year olds in the US.
+The larger study of adults proved the vaccine can protect against severe illness, hospitalization and death from COVID-19.
+The studies of children determined what is the lowest dose possible a child can get that will both protect them from the worst symptoms of COVID-19 while having the least side effects.
+Read more about vaccine safety for parents at the Children’s Hospital of Philadelphia website or American Academy of Pediatric’s Healthychildren.org.

 COVID-19 vaccines do not contain microchips.
 All the ingredients can be found by clicking here (Ingredients in COVID-19 Vaccines.)